Skip to content

 Definition

 Reinforcement Learning from AI Feedback (RLAIF) is an alignment technique in which the preference judgments that steer a model's training come from another AI model rather than from human raters.
-It was developed by Anthropic as part of the Constitutional AI research and addresses a core bottleneck of standard RLHF: human labeling is slow, costly, and hard to scale to millions of comparisons.
+It was developed by Anthropic as part of the Constitutional AI research and addresses a core bottleneck of standard RLHF: human labeling is slow, costly, and hard to scale to the millions of comparisons a thorough alignment run can demand.

 How AI feedback is generated

 RLAIF typically follows a two-phase process.
-In a supervised phase, the model critiques and revises its own outputs against a written set of principles, sometimes called a constitution, then fine-tunes on the improved revisions.
-In the reinforcement phase, the model generates pairs of responses, and an AI feedback model picks the better one according to those principles.
-Those AI-generated preferences train a reward model, which then drives reinforcement learning, exactly the role human labels play in RLHF.
-Because the principles are explicit and written down, the values guiding the model are more transparent and auditable than opaque crowd-sourced labels.
+In a supervised phase, the model critiques and revises its own outputs against a written set of principles — sometimes called a constitution — and is then fine-tuned on the improved revisions.
+In the reinforcement phase, the model generates pairs of responses, and an AI feedback model picks the better one according to those same principles.
+Those AI-generated preferences train a reward model, which then drives reinforcement learning, filling exactly the role human labels play in ordinary RLHF.
+Because the principles are explicit and written down rather than living implicitly in a crowd of annotators, the values guiding the model are more transparent and auditable: you can read the rules the feedback is meant to enforce, and change them deliberately.

 Why sovereign users should care